 Instructions

-- Herbs, radishes, Swiss Chard and other greens will grow in fairly small pots.
+- Herbs, radishes, Swiss chard, and other greens will grow in fairly small pots.

 Notes

-My cost doesn't include the price of pots.
+My estimated cost doesn't include planters.

 Recommended Products